So you’re shooting or hunting, but you have been having trouble zeroing in; we all know how frustrating that is.

 Your scope probably ran out of adjustment.
 The most probable cause is the alignment of the scope and the bore.

-If it isn’t that, read on our top 10 causes and how to fix a scope that won’t adjust.
+If it isn’t that, read on the top 10 causes and how to fix a scope that won’t adjust.

-10 Solutions to Fix Your Scope That Won’t Adjust
+10 Causes + Solutions to Fix Your Scope That Won’t Adjust

-Before we start making adjustments, first, you need to know your scope.
+Before we start making adjustments, first, you need to know your rifle scope.

 - What does each turret mean?